Best Water Playgrounds and Sprinkler Parks in NYC and on Long Island

 Neighborhood: Kingsbridge

-Get up and moving at Fort Independence Playground along the Jerome Park Reservoir.
-Parents can enjoy the shaded areas as they sit on the park benches while kids can roam the play structures.
-There is also a spewing water geyser for a refreshing and fun time!
+Get moving at Fort Independence Playground on the Jerome Park Reservoir.
+Parents can enjoy the shaded areas while sitting on park benches, while children can explore the play structures.

 Vidalia Park